 Simple English definitions for legal terms

-Read a random definition: stakeholder
+Read a random definition: virtual adoption

 A restraint of trade is when someone or something tries to stop people from buying or selling things freely.
 This is usually against the law and can be punished by the government.
 For example, if a group of companies work together to set high prices for a product, that is a restraint of trade.
 It's like if someone tried to stop you from playing with your toys or trading them with your friends.